 © SKIDMORE, OWINGS & MERRILL INC / BURCKHARDT+PARTNER SA, 2018

-On 27 December 2013, UN Member States decided to allocate the funds for the planning phase of the Strategic Heritage Plan of the United Nations Office at Geneva, with construction work starting in 2017 and completion expected in 2023.
+On 27 December 2013, UN Member States decided to allocate the funds for the planning phase of the Strategic Heritage Plan (SHP) of the United Nations Office at Geneva (UNOG).
+Construction works that started in 2017 are expected to be completed in 2024.
 (See press release

-A new film about the work of the Strategic Heritage Plan (SHP) project at the United Nations Office at Geneva has been created.
-The film presents an overview of the SHP project which aims to renovate the facilities at the Palais des Nations in Geneva and to build a new building on the premises.
+featured below presents an overview of the SHP project which aims to renovate the facilities at the Palais des Nations in Geneva and to build a new permanent building on the premises.
 Building code compliance and greater accessibility for persons with disabilities are among the key objectives of the project.